yaml/yaml-spec/spec/spec.md

 In addition, any allowed characters known to be non-printable should also be [escaped].

-> Note: This isn’t mandatory since a full implementation would require extensive character property tables.
+> Note: This isn't mandatory since a full implementation would require extensive character property tables.

 ```